- Practice makes perfect

 4) Have an ‘English Mind’

-If you want to be really fluent you have to start thinking in English.
-It’s tricky to constantly translate words and phrases into your mother tongue.
+If you want to be fluent, you have to start thinking in English.
+It’s tricky to translate words and phrases into your mother tongue constantly.
 Instead, try thinking of images instead of words.
 For example, use the word ‘cat’ – instead of thinking of the word for ‘cat’ in your language, imagine an image of a cat and say the word ‘CAT’ in English.
-You can also make flashcards with images, or put up post-its on all the objects in your home with English words on them.
+You can also make flashcards with pictures or put up post-its on all the objects in your home with English words on them.

 Many students focus on hearing individual words when listening to a native speaker, but that’s not all there is to it.
-Sounding good in English means using the correct words, as well as good pronunciation and intonation.
-In addition, most native speakers don’t speak perfect English one hundred percent of the time – we use slang, different dialects and a lot of contractions and connected speech.
-When having a conversation with a native speaker make a mental note of their intonation and pronunciation.
+Sounding good in English means using the correct words, as well as proper pronunciation and intonation.
+Also, most native speakers don’t speak perfect English one hundred percent of the time – we use slang, different dialects and a lot of contractions and connected speech.
+When having a conversation with a native speaker, make a mental note of their intonation and pronunciation.
 Listen to where English speakers connect words, for example, saying ‘ya’ instead of ‘you’ or ‘where’dyu go’ instead of ‘ where did you go’ and try to imitate them as much as possible.

 6) Learn and remember phrases